madz0/CQmvc/README.md

 ```

-And finally my View Script
+And finally my View script that is called _MyShowNewsView.php

 ```html
 <?php